Director of Communications

 Office of the Director

-He holds Masters Degrees from Columbia University’s Graduate School of Journalism and the Graduate School of Arts and Sciences, as well as a Bachelor of Science from Brown University, where he studied environmental science.
+He holds masters degrees from Columbia’s Graduate School of Journalism and the Graduate School of Arts and Sciences, and an undergraduate degree in environmental science from Brown University.